Indigenous Procurement Policy

 We proudly support State and Federal Government departments, the business sector and major corporations committing in both maintaining and creating new opportunities for Indigenous businesses through Indigenous procurement targets outlined in either an Indigenous Procurement Policy (IPP), Engagement Strategy or Reconciliation Action Plan (RAP).

 We offer both local subcontractors and suppliers, as well as a network of Aboriginal and Torres Strait islander subcontractors who we have sourced via our Certified Status with Supply Nation.
-Our Certified Supply Nation status has enabled us to develop robust relationships with many growing Indigenous suppliers and businesses.
+Through Supply Nation's Indigenous Business Direct we've developed robust relationships with many growing Indigenous suppliers and businesses.

 Rork Projects has worked closely with many entities to contribute to their RAP, including NSW Department of Justice, the Treasury, Commonwealth Ombudsmen and TAFE NSW.